-Preferred Qualifications: Experience in mouse genetics, signal transduction, animal surgeries and cell biology is highly preferred.
+Preferred Qualifications: Experience in animal surgery, signal transduction, biomaterials and cell/molecular biology is highly preferred.

 As a member of the National Collegiate Athletic Association (NCAA) and the Council of Ivy Group Presidents (Ivy League), it is imperative that members of the Columbia University community, in all matters related to the intercollegiate athletics program, exhibit the highest professional standards and ethical behavior with regard to adherence to NCAA, Conference, University, and Department of Intercollegiate Athletics and Physical Education rules and regulations.